exceptionless/Website/content/news/2016/2016-08-01-real-time-app-configuration-event-settings.md

 #### Scenario 3

 This is the cool one.
 Here you are wanting to, let's say, pass a value for a setting in your app that turns something on or off without having to re-deploy everything.
 This is super easy to accomplish all we need to do is create a setting which will control our feature!
 Let's assume we have have a feature flag to show a welcome screen.
 We will name this feature flag `enableWelcomeScreen` and create a new configuration setting respectively with a value of `true` (_You can change this value at any time_).
-These changes will be pushed based on the above &#8220;How Project Settings Work&#8221; section automatically, all we have to do is check the setting as shown below.
+These changes will be pushed based on the above "How Project Settings Work" section automatically, all we have to do is check the setting as shown below.

 #### C#